 It is not easy to calculate the total volume of trash cryptocurrencies.
 But, we would not be far from thinking that in a growing market with thousands of references (probably at this moment already over 6000), we are talking about more than 15% being trash cryptocurrencies.
 Therefore, it is indeed relevant.

 There is no single profile of junk cryptocurrency.
 There are three main groups:

 These projects have not come to fruition, either because their roadmaps have not worked or because they have not achieved the final backing.
-There are not proportionally that many, but, in a growing market, there are more and more of them.
+There are not proportionally that many, but, in a growing market, there are increasingly more of them.

 This situation has a lot to do with the ease of creating cryptocurrencies from smart contracts on networks such as Ethereum.
 These contracts have made generating a cryptocurrency from standard automated platforms very simple, fast, and costs at most a couple of hundred dollars.

 Memecoins could have a category of their own, although they are usually included as trash cryptocurrencies as they tend to be worthless and are no more than residual projects.

 They are generally associated with specific communities, actions, or activities and die soon after.

 The case of Dogecoin has indeed exceeded expectations, but it is not common.